mjl-/mox/README.md

 - SMTP (with extensions) for receiving, submitting and delivering email.
 - IMAP4 (with extensions) for giving email clients access to email.
 - Automatic TLS with ACME, for use with Let's Encrypt and other CA's.
-- SPF, verifying that a remote host is allowed to sent email for a domain.
+- SPF, verifying that a remote host is allowed to send email for a domain.
 - DKIM, verifying that a message is signed by the claimed sender domain, and for signing emails sent by mox for others to verify.
 - DMARC, for enforcing SPF/DKIM policies set by domains.
 Incoming DMARC